 24. Sand is like a fleeting dream

-Meaning: Sand can represent something that is beautiful yet transient, much like a dream that slips away.
+Meaning: Sand can represent something beautiful yet transient, much like a dream that slips away.

 Example Sentence: